 Before joining Kirkland, Winn served as a law clerk to Justice Samuel A. Alito, Jr. of the Supreme Court of the United States and Judge Jeffrey S. Sutton of the United States Court of Appeals for the Sixth Circuit.

 FTC v.
 Wyndham — Counsel for Wyndham Worldwide Corporation in lawsuit brought by the Federal Trade Commission.
 In this first-of-its-kind case, the FTC alleges that Wyndham's data-security practices constituted "unfair" and "deceptive" trade practices under Section 5 of the FTC Act.

 LightSquared v.
 Deere & Company, et al. — Counsel for LightSquared in suit bringing tort and contract claims against several GPS manufacturers.
 Case involves allegations of wrongful conduct surrounding the development and launch of a nationwide wireless broadband network.

 United Auto Workers v.
 Honeywell — Counsel for Honeywell International Inc. in class action concerning retiree health care benefits.
 Case involves disputes over federal labor laws and allegations of fraud and negligence.

 Beer v.
-United States — Counsel for six federal judges who brought suit against the United States alleging that Congress's withholding of future salary adjustments mandated by law violates the Compensation Clause of Article III.
+United States — Counsel for six federal judges who brought suit against the United States alleging that Congress's withholding of future salary adjustments mandated by law violated the Compensation Clause of Article III.
 Achieved 10-2 victory before the en banc Federal Circuit.